 I brought him a taste once I had added the salt and even he, of little faith, could tell that it was infinitely better.

-Salt enhances flavours.
+Salt enhances flavors.
 It brightens taste and makes ingredients pop.
 It allows your food to shine as its truest self.
 It is, without a doubt my desert island ingredient.
 Cooking is never the same without it.

 How To Use Salt in Your Cooking

 Even if you think you don’t use salt in your cooking, there’s a pretty good chance you use some type of sodium.
-Ever use soya sauce in a recipe?
+Ever use soy sauce in a recipe?
 What about onion soup mix or a can of soup?
 Ketchup?
 Fish sauce?

 If so, you’re using a hefty dose of sodium.